Unodus/Unodus.github.io/_posts/2021-10-08-Qunadry-(Space-Marmalade-Log).md

 ## Space Marmalade Log, 07/10/2021

 Space Marmalade is a game in development, my passion project.
 At the time of writing, it has been almost a year since the conception of the game.
-I've discovered one small roadblock,  unfortunately.
+I've discovered one small quaundry.
 In a nutshell, making games is very hard.

 ---